How to grow dill indoors

 Like most other herbs, growing dill indoors is easy, straightforward, and requires no special equipment.

-Things to keep in mind when potting:
+Things to keep in mind when planting:

-- Use appropriately sized planting containers.
+- Use appropriately sized containers.

 - Make sure your chosen seed variety works well for indoor gardening.

-Coconut coir and rich soil are two of the most common options for indoor gardening.
-Coconut coir has great water retention capabilities, holding approximately 8-10 times its weight in water; it is composed of the brown and white fibers found between the shell and the outer coating of a coconut seed and is popular in hydroponics and indoor gardening.
+- Coconut coir is well-draining but has excellent water retention capabilities, holding approximately 8-10 times its weight in water.
+It is composed of the brown and white fibers found between the shell and the outer coating of a coconut seed and is popular in hydroponics and indoor gardening.

-Seeds - Dill grows best when planted from seed versus trying to transplant seedlings into containers.
-Seeds are available for purchase in a handful of varieties, each with their own characteristics setting them apart from one another.
+Dill grows best when planted from seed versus trying to transplant purchased plants into containers.
+Seeds are available for purchase in a handful of varieties, each with characteristics setting them apart from one another.